brianpham97/brianpham97/README.md

 -->

 <p align='center'>
-I’m a full stack developer with a passion of creating applications that involve bringing out a phenomenal experience to users.
+I’m a full-stack developer with a passion of creating applications that involve bringing out a phenomenal experience to users.
 I am drawn to the constant developments of the tech industry and I want to always seek out opportunities on deploying something new.
 </p>

 - 📍 Currently based in Los Angeles, CA